Working with estimates

 Confidence filtering

 Some AI-generated line items come with a confidence score.
 The confidence filter bar lets you hide high-confidence items so you can focus your review on the lines the model was least sure about.
-Field workers reviewing estimates on a phone find this especially useful — it shows them the 10 items that need attention rather than all 80.
+This helps when you're reviewing on a phone: it shows the 10 items that need attention rather than all 80.

 The filter is a view-only control; it doesn't change what's saved to the estimate.